nus-cs2103-AY2122S2/tp/docs/team/brelkh.md

     * Maintain the issue tracker by assigning and labelling issues.
     * Provide timely updates to our TA.
     * Address and fix PE-D bugs.
-    * Edit and format the UG and DG to make them more readable and user-friendly.

 * **Community**:
     * PRs reviewed (with non-trivial review comments):